By Meg Flanagan, MilitaryOneClick.com

 You want a school district that has balanced after school activities.
 Having a stellar football or basketball team is great, but only if your child plays those sports.
 The same goes for any other extras, like clubs or activities.

 Take into account what your child enjoys doing and try to make sure that your school will serve these needs.
 This is especially important for older students since extracurricular activities are a big part of college admissions packages.

-Look for schools with accounts across social media platforms, but that don’t share invasive information about their students.
+Look for schools with accounts across social media platforms, but one that doesn't share invasive information about their students.
 Student photos should be of groups or wide shots.
-Personal identifiable information shouldn’t be shared or viewable (no visible name tags on desks, specific locations, live check-ins, student ages, etc.).
-But there should be a wealth of information about school or district events, PTA/PTO meetings, and general academic programs or achievements.
+Personally identifiable information shouldn't be shared or viewable (no visible name tags on desks, specific locations, live check-ins, student ages, etc.).
+But there should be a wealth of information about school or district events, PTA/PTO meetings and general academic programs or achievements.

 The ideal PTA/PTO will champion teachers, provide financial assistance with extras like field trips or sports, and work to involve more parents in the community.
 If you get a welcoming feel, that's awesome!

 Check out teacher websites and school-connected teacher social media profiles.
 Granted these professional profiles will be upbeat and positive, but teachers that are happy will post frequently and share more personal items.
 This shows that they are connected to the school community and don't mind sharing their personal lives with their students.
 Also look to see if teachers regularly share updates about their classrooms, lessons, and general student progress.
 These teachers are invested in this school and genuinely like their job.